Recovery Drinks vs Recovery Bars

 Frequently Asked Questions

-What key ingredients should I look for in a recovery drink or bar?+
+How soon after a workout should I consume a recovery drink or bar?+

 Recovery in a can